mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/_index.md

 title: "Pluggable Widgets API"
 url: /apidocs-mxsdk/apidocs/pluggable-widgets/
 category: "API Documentation"
-description: "This API helps you to understand pluggable widgets, how they extend app  functionality, and how they can be built to interact with Mendix's APIs."
+description: "This API helps you to understand pluggable widgets, how they extend app  functionality, and how they can be built to interact with Mendix's APIs in Mx10."
 no_list: false
 description_list: true
 weight: 80